Armyworms

 Each species has a characteristic colour and wing markings:

-• Southern armyworm has grey-brown to red-brown forewings with white zig-zag markings on the outer tips and a pointed white 'dagger' in the middle of the forewing.
-The hind wings are dark grey (Figure 2).
+• The southern armyworm has grey–brown to red–brown forewings with white zig-zag markings on the outer tips and a pointed white ‘dagger’ in the middle of the forewing.
+The hind wings are dark grey (Figure 3).

-• Inland armyworm is similar to the southern armyworm except the white 'dagger' in the centre of the forewing is divided into two discrete light ellipses which almost touch.
-The hind wings are pale grey.
+• The inland armyworm is similar to the southern armyworm, except the white ‘dagger’ in the centre of the forewing is divided into 2 discrete light ellipses that almost touch.
+The hind wings are pale grey (Figure 4).

 The young larvae feed initially from the leaf surface of pasture grasses and cereals.
 As the winter and spring progress and the larvae grow, they chew ‘scallop’ marks from the leaf edges.
 This becomes increasingly evident by mid to late winter.

 By the end of winter or early spring, the larvae are reaching full growth and maximum food consumption.
-It's this stage that farmers most frequently notice as complete leaves and tillers may be consumed or removed from the plant.
+It is this stage that farmers most frequently notice, as complete leaves and tillers may be consumed or removed from the plant.

 Damaging infestations or outbreaks occur in 3 situations:

-• In spring or early summer when crops commence ripening and seed heads may be lopped.
+• In spring or early summer when crops start ripening and seed heads may be lopped.

 • In early summer when grass pastures are cut for hay, particularly in Gippsland.